-A leftover reminder of Christmas past is in my refrigerator…a tube of Pillsbury Crescent rolls.
-I bought them for my little nephews to have with Christmas dinner (they love the canned stuff), but the rolls ended up not being used.
+A leftover reminder of Christmas past is in my refrigerator in the form of a tube of Pillsbury Crescent rolls.
+I bought them for my little nephews to have with Christmas dinner, but the rolls ended up not being used.
 Now, they sit in the cold darkness, all lonely and perhaps a little sad that they weren’t a part of the holiday celebrations.
 Well, I’m about to change all that.
 I decided to have my own little “holiday” celebration and pretend I’m back in Montreal with this crescent roll tube, some dark chocolate chips, and some homemade almond paste.
 Bring on the yummy!

 Homemade almond paste?
-Well, I made my own because I didn’t have any on hand and I didn’t want to drive to the store.
-I only live about 2 minutes from three stores but, once I’ve made up my mind to cook something, I would rather just get to cooking it and not waste time going to the store.
-Plus I thought it would be really cool to make my own almond paste 🙂
+I made my own because I didn’t have any on hand and I didn’t want to drive to the store.
+I only live about 2 minutes from three stores, but once I’ve made up my mind to cook something, I would rather just get to cooking it and not waste time going to the store.
+Plus I thought it would be really cool to make my own almond paste.

 Blanched almonds are needed to make almond paste.
 Sometimes they are hard to find in the stores, so I make my own at home.
 To do this just drop the raw almonds in some boiling water for about 1-2 minutes, drain and let cool, then squeeze the skins off of the almonds using your fingers.
 That’s it!